Corecii/roact-template/README.md

 You can also use the [packaged release model](https://github.com/Corecii/roact-template/releases/latest), but be aware that the internal
-API dump is *not* updated with every update.
+API dump is *not* updated with every Roblox update.
 When using Wally, the newest API dump is fetched automatically on install.
-When using the pre-packages model, the latest API dump is *not* fetched automatically.
+When using the pre-packaged model, the latest API dump is *not* fetched automatically.
 You can download the latest API dump [here](https://github.com/Corecii/api-dump-static/releases/latest) to replace the included one with the newest version.